Recommended for any European traders looking for low stock and ETF fees and a good mobile trading platform

-LYNX's live chat is available on the local websites for Austria, Belgium, Czech Republic, Finland, Germany, The Netherlands, Slovakia, and Switzerland.
-We tested the Dutch one, where the response time was fast but the relevancy was very poor.
-We only got an automated response from the chatbot, referring to Investopedia articles.
+LYNX's live chat is available on the local websites for Austria, Belgium, Czech Republic, Finland, Germany, The Netherlands, Slovakia and Switzerland.
+We tested the Dutch one, where the response time was fast but the relevancy of the answers was very poor.
+We only got an automated response from the chatbot, pointing to Investopedia articles.

 LYNX phone support was also fast and we got relevant answers.

 Email responses generally took 1 business day.
-The answers to our questions were relevant.
+The answers to our questions were likewise relevant.

-LYNX education is mid-range.
-You can open a demo account but most of the educational content is only available in local languages.
+LYNX's education content is mid-range.
+You can open a demo account, but most educational material is only available in local languages.